 sudo dpkg -i *.deb

 Any errors are most likely caused by incomplete dependencies.
-The apt-get install -f command will attempt to resolve dependencies and re-run the NSX-T installation.
+The apt-get install -f command can attempt to resolve dependencies and re-run the NSX-T Data Center installation.

 What to do next

-Add the host to the NSX-T management plane.
-See Join the Hypervisor Hosts with the Management Plane.
+Add the host to the NSX-T Data Center management plane.
+See Form an NSX Manager Cluster Using the CLI.